exize1/middle-project/README.md

 ## What's next:
 - [ ] Archive page - add a modal for each file type, where you have a list of all the files of the picked type, with an option to search or/and fitler.
-- [ ] Add 'change password' and 'Delist all my auctions' options in the setting section.
+- [ ] Events - connect the list to th.
-- [ ] Replace the Credit Card option with Paypal or/and Tranzila instead of saving the user's card details in the DB.
-- [ ] Improve the list of 'Most popular' (on the home page) so it will show the most popular at different times (24 hours, 7 days, 30 days).
-- [ ] Link the search output to the product page.
+- [ ] Navbar - Add a searching orion to find other users
-- [ ] Show in the auction page, only the Active products